aws-samples/eks-workshop-v2/site/content/autoscaling/descheduler/install.md

 Lets get started by configuring the descheduler in the EKS cluster.
 The descheduler can be installed as `Job`, `CronJob`, `Deployment` in the cluster.
 It runs as a critical pod in the `kube-system` namespace to avoid being evicted by itself or by the kubelet.

-In this workshop, descheduler installed as a `Deployment` object.
-Start by creating the descheduler policy configuration, we are enabling `RemovePodsViolatingNodeTaints`, `RemoveDuplicates`, `PodLifeTime`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `LowNodeUtilization` policies.
+In this workshop, descheduler is installed as a `Deployment` object with 1 minute interval.
+You can see the default values and configurable parameters [here](https://github.com/kubernetes-sigs/descheduler/blob/master/charts/descheduler/README.md).

+Start by creating a descheduler policy configuration, we are enabling `RemovePodsViolatingNodeTaints`, `RemoveDuplicates`, `PodLifeTime`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `LowNodeUtilization` policies.

 ```bash
 cat << EOF > descheduler-configmap.yaml